goFrendiAsgard/zaruba/docs/core-concept/tasks.md

 > 💡 __TIPS:__  You might wonder why the server log doesn't show up unless you terminate it with `ctrl + c`.
 This is happened because of python buffering mechanism.
 To turn off this feature, you can set `PYTHONUNBUFFERED` to `1`. (i.e: by using this as start command, `start: [bash, -c, 'sleep 10 && export PYTHONUNBUFFERED=1 && python -m http.server 8080']`)

+### Higher level approach

-Looks pretty good for now, but in most cases, you will most likely see this instead:
+The previous approach looks good.
+But in most cases, you will most likely see this instead:

 ```yaml
 tasks: